 Spellbreak does enough to truly stand out in the genre and is probably my favourite battle royale out there right now.
 Go give it a play, who knows, it might just be the refresh in the genre you’ve been looking for.

-If picking up the game on PSN (and you have PS Plus account – as F2P games don’t require a paid account on the PS4), you can grab a free PS Plus Bonus Pack HERE.
+If picking up the game on PSN (and you have a PS Plus account – as F2P games don’t require a paid account on the PS4), you can grab a free PS Plus Bonus Pack HERE.